FHantke/brave-browser-wiki/Brave-Release-Schedule.md

 | 0.73.x  |    79    | November 12, 2019  |

-- CI will eventually do builds for beta channel once a day if there are changes or as requested.
+- CI does builds for Beta channel once a day if there are changes or as requested.
-- Updates will be released twice a week or as requested.
+- Updates are released as there are builds as long as tests pass.
-- Branches here never get re-created, they were created when they were spawned for Dev channel.
-- Actual builds are NOT produced here yet even if the date is displayed above until they pass security review.
-- `brave/brave-browser`'s `package.json` specifies brave-core branch version explicitly.

 ---